atommann/IDD001-fall-2017/README.md

+# Hello Arduino
-# Simple Arduino tutorial for freshman.
+Simple Arduino tutorial for freshman.<br>
-Including some course and study resources to download.
+Including some course and study resources to download.<br>
-Much of them are written by Chinese.
+Much of them are written by Chinese.<br>

 --Originate from atommann.